 New Date: 23–26 September 2021

 Bolzano–Bozen & Upper Vinschgau (South Tirol, Italy)

 Call for 7 x 7 short inputs related to transformative work for livelihoods.
-Deadline: 20 July 2021
+EXTENDED: 27 July 2021

 A great social-ecological transformation towards sustainable, resilient, and solidary modes of living and production is urgently necessary.
 Both society and politics appear to be accepting of this orientation.
 Accordingly, several study courses have been established that train students to become engaged in transformative work and hence to act as change agents for social-ecological transformations.
 However, while there is an undeniable societal and ecological need for such work, these developments are not mirrored by parallel realities in the labour market, which presents students and alumni of such programs with considerable challenges, as balancing the wish to contribute to desirable societal change with the need to make a living is not a trivial undertaking.
 This is not only a problem for the individuals seeking to be engaged in transformative work, but also an obstacle for much needed transformations on a societal level.
 The difficulty to secure one’s livelihood effectively renders transformative work unattractive or actually unviable to a large number of individuals.